-The Claims Administrator and Plexus Corp. may receive rebates for certain drugs included on the Prescription Drug List, including those drugs that you purchase prior to meeting any applicable deductible.
-As determined by the Claims Administrator, the Plan may pass a portion of these rebates on to you.
-When rebates are passed on to you they may be taken into account in determining your Copayment and/or Coinsurance.
+The Claims Administrator and Plexus Corp. may receive rebates for certain drugs included on the Prescription Drug List.
+The Claims Administrator does not pass these rebates on to you, nor are they applied to the combined medical and pharmacy Annual Deductible stated in the Schedule of Benefits included in your SPD or taken into account in determining your Copayments and/or Coinsurance.